vanhoangkha/Networking-fundamentals/Day17_VLAN_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/fcd03904-a193-4423-8940-09be1df1bd2c)

-Bảo mật :
+Security :

 Even within the same office, you want to limit who has Access to what.
-You can apply Bảo mật policies on a Router / Tường lửa.
+You can apply Security policies on a Router / Tường lửa.
 Because this is one LAN, PC’s can reach each other directly, without traffic passing through the Router.
-So, even if you configure Bảo mật policies, they won’t have any effect.
+So, even if you configure Security policies, they won’t have any effect.

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7bd562fc-7dff-4692-81d7-c026b007df8f)